openvinotoolkit/training_extensions/tests/test_suite/ARCHITECTURE.md

 Please, note that `test_suite/training_tests_actions.py` contains reference code of actions for mmdetection algo backend.
-This is done due to historical reasons and due to fact that mmdetection is the first algo backend used in OTX.
+This is done due to historical reasons and due to fact that mmdetection is the first algo backend used in OpenVINO™ Training Extensions.

-As we stated above, fortunately, most of test actions may be re-used for other algo backends, since to make some test action the same OTX calls should be done.
+As we stated above, fortunately, most of test actions may be re-used for other algo backends, since to make some test action the same OpenVINO™ Training Extensions calls should be done.

 But if for an algo backend some specific test action should be done, an additional test action class could be also implemented for the algo backend (typically, in the file `test_otx_training.py` in the